-As electrical and computer engineers, our research and teaching revolve around electrical components, circuits and systems, as well as microprocessors, software and hardware.
-But what we really do is improve electronic and computer systems to make your life easier - and teach students to do the same.
+Research and teaching revolve around electrical components, circuits and systems, microprocessors, software and hardware.
+We improve electronic and computer systems to make life easier and our students do the same.